exercism/go/exercises/practice/rna-transcription/.approaches/introduction.md

 ## General guidance

-The key to solving RNA Transcription is TODO
+The key to solving RNA Transcription is to match the RNA value to the DNA value.

 ## Approach: `strings.Map()` function